 The Symphony has approximately $28,000 in bank.
 Paycheck Protection Program (PPP) loan will be used to pay the conductor and the Music Center of the Northwest.

 Music Center of the Northwest (MCNW) Discussion Summary

-Chas Arnold, Executive Director of MCNW, had a study conducted to the analyze ventilation system of the Center.
+Chas Arnold, Executive Director of MCNW, had a study conducted to the analyze ventilation system at the Center.
 The results were that 15 people can safely be in the upper hall if the windows open and fans on.

 Suggestions for Fall

 On-line gatherings could be made possible with the use of technology.
-We need to ask the members the tech savvy members to be a guinea pigs to using software.
+We need to ask the tech savvy members to be a guinea pigs in using software.
 There are two possible Apps that could be used, Upbeat and JamKazam.
 Bruce has used JamKazam.
 There are special technical requirements that have to be met to use this program.
 The technical problems are extensive, but they can be worked out.

 Hanan will create a survey to ask the past symphony members if they would like to participate.
 If so, how they would like to participate.